mtkhawaja/Instagram_Clone/README.md

 ## Notes
 I was trying to implement a much sleeker and nicer looking action bar, however, I faced diffeculties resizing menu item buttons and was unable to implement everything.
 Most of the trouble I faced was encountered while setting up the Parse Server.
-On the Console, it would say that the Parse server is running at http://0.0.0.0:4040/
+On the Console, it would say that the Parse Dashboard is running at http://0.0.0.0:4040/
 ,however, that resulted in a ERR_ADDRESS_INVALID.
-It took me a while before figuring out that the Parse Dashboard was available at http://localhost:4040/.
+It took me a while before figuring out that the Parse Dashboard was available at http://localhost:4040/ and not http://0.0.0.0:4040/.

 ## Open-source libraries used